Erika Mann: 1920s and 1930s

 In 1932, Erika Mann was denounced by the Brownshirts after she read a pacifist poem to an anti-war meeting.
 She was fired from an acting role after the theatre concerned was threatened with a boycott by the Nazis.
 Mann successfully sued both the theatre and also a Nazi-run newspaper.
 Also in 1932 Mann had a role, alongside Therese Giehse, in the film Peter Voss, Thief of Millions.

 In January 1933, Erika, Klaus and Therese Giehse founded a cabaret in Munich called Die Pfeffermühle, for which Erika wrote most of the material, much of which was anti-Fascist.
 The cabaret lasted two months before the Nazis forced it to close and Mann left Germany.
 She was the last member of the Mann family to leave Germany after the Nazi regime was elected.
-She saved many of Thomas Mann's papers from their Munich home when she escaped to Zurich.
-In 1936, Die Pfeffermühle opened again in Zurich and became a rallying point for German exiles.
+She saved many of Thomas Mann's papers from their Munich home when she escaped to Zürich.
+In 1936, Die Pfeffermühle opened again in Zürich and became a rallying point for German exiles.

-In 1935, it became apparent that the Nazis were intending to strip Mann of her German citizenship;- her uncle, Heinrich Mann, was the first person to be stripped of German citizenship when the Nazis took office.
+In 1935, it became apparent that the Nazis were intending to strip Mann of her German citizenship; her uncle, Heinrich Mann, was the first person to be stripped of German citizenship when the Nazis took office.
 She asked Christopher Isherwood if he would marry her so she could become a British citizen.
 He declined but suggested she approach the gay poet W. H. Auden, who readily agreed to a marriage of convenience in 1935.
-Mann and Auden never lived together, but remained on good terms throughout their lives and were still married when Mann died; she left him a small bequest in her will.
+Mann and Auden never lived together but remained on good terms throughout their lives and were still married when Mann died; she left him a small bequest in her will.
 In 1936, Auden introduced Therese Giehse, Mann's lover, to the writer John Hampson and they too married so that Giehse could leave Germany.
 In 1937, Mann moved to New York, where Die Pfeffermühle (as The Peppermill) opened its doors again.
 There Erika Mann lived with Therese Giehse, her brother Klaus and Annemarie Schwarzenbach, amid a large group of artists in exile that included Kurt Weill, Ernst Toller and Sonia Sekula.